tatsuVan/beaZu-clone/README.md

 Used: WordPress, Woocommerce, PHP, Bootstrap, Git

-## How to edit woocommerce templates
+## How to apply woocommerce templates
 1. Copy a templates folder from public/wp-content/plugins/woocommerce/templates
 2. Paste the folder in /public/wp-content/themes/pawsgang/
 3. Change the name of folder as 'woocommerce'